High Availability

 • Statistics database—Stores the statistics information collected from all Cisco devices in the overlay network.

-The Statistics database and Configuration database services must run on an odd number of Cisco SD-WAN Manager instances, with a minimum of three.
+The Statistics database and Configuration database services must run on an odd number of Cisco SD-WAN Manager instances in a cluster, with a minimum of three.
 For these databases to be writeable, there must be a quorum of Cisco SD-WAN Manager instances running and they should be in sync.
 A quorum is a simple majority.
-For example, if you have a cluster of three Cisco SD-WAN Manager instances running these databases, then two must be running and in sync.
-Initially, all Cisco SD-WAN Manager instances run the same services.
-However, you can choose not to run some services on some instances.
-From the Cluster Management window, you can select the services that can run on each Cisco SD-WAN Manager instance.
-You can add a fourth Cisco SD-WAN Manager instance to load balance more Cisco IOS XE Catalyst SD-WAN devices.
-In such a case, disable the statistics database and configuration database on one of the instances Cisco SD-WAN Manager because those services need to run on an odd number of instances.
-Optionally, you can run the configuration database on a single instance to reduce the amount of information shared between the devices and reduce load.
+For example, if you have a cluster of three Cisco SD-WAN Manager instances running these databases, then two must be running and in sync to have a majority.

-The following figure shows the interaction between Cisco SD-WAN Manager instances in a cluster, although a minimum of three devices are required.
+The following figure shows the interaction between Cisco SD-WAN Manager instances in a cluster, although a minimum of three devices is required.
 The figure illustrates the Cisco SD-WAN Manager services that synchronize between the Cisco SD-WAN Manager instances.
 Also in this figure, you see that each Cisco SD-WAN Manager instance resides on a virtual machine (VM).
 The VM can have from one to eight cores, with a Cisco Catalyst SD-WAN software process (vdaemon) running on each core.
 In addition, the VM stores the actual configuration for the Cisco SD-WAN Manager server itself.

 The Cisco SD-WAN Manager cluster implements an active-active architecture in the following way: